Diversity statistics in the UK not for profit sector

 Many aspiring black leaders take it upon themselves early in their management career to seek mentors and – whilst an important contributor to career success, confidence and support – it is actually sponsors that are needed now more than ever.
 Sponsors who can stand as advocates for talented black leaders and give them the platform and opportunities that they deserve.

-I am currently co-producing and designing a Diversity Sponsorship Programme with a cohort of black leaders across Peridot’s network and the wider not-for-profit sector.
-It became immediately apparent following this conversation that another mentor programme was not enough to tackle the issue of racial diversity across the not-for-profit leadership sector.
-Something that proactively challenges an organisations’ culture was far more essential.
+I am currently co-producing and designing a Diversity Sponsorship Programme with a cohort of black leaders across Peridot’s network and the wider not for profit sector.
+It became immediately apparent following this conversation that another mentor programme was not enough to tackle the issue of racial diversity across the not for profit leadership sector.
+Something that proactively challenges an organisation’s culture is far more essential.

 Organisations talk of diversity at leadership level being a journey.
 I cannot help but pose questions to many across the sector: how long do you intend this journey to take?
 What is the ultimate goal?